 Housatonic Community College maintains campus facilities in a manner that minimizes hazardous and unsafe conditions.
 The parking garage and pathways around the campus are illuminated.
 Areas that are revealed as problematic have security surveys conducted of them.
-Administrators from the Dean of Administration's Office, Facilities and other concerned areas review these results.
+Associate Dean of Campus Operations, Facilities and other concerned areas review these results.
 These surveys examine security issues such as landscaping, locks, alarms, lighting, and communications.
-Additionally, during the academic year, the Associate Dean of Campus Operations, meets regularly with the supervisors of the Department of Public Safety and Building Maintenance to discuss issues of pressing concern.
+Additionally, during the academic year, the Associate Dean of Campus Operations meets regularly with the supervisors of the Department of Public Safety and Building Maintenance to discuss issues of pressing concern.
+Members of the college-wide Health and Safety Committee, chaired by the head of Public Safety and the Facilities Manager, meet monthly to discuss and resolve potential safety issues.